Tannerguo/tannerguo.github.io/_publications/Palmer J Judgement File.md

 venue: 'New Zealand Legal Information Institute'
 paperurl: 'http://tannerguo.github.io/files/Paper1.pdf'
 ---
+For the full document, please go to the previous page and click download 'here'<br/>

 <h1> In the High Court of New Zealand Auckland Registry: Zhang v Guo [2021] NZHC 714 (7 April 2021) </h1>

 <h3>Abstract</h3>